 “Let go, or be dragged.”
 Zen Proverb

-Please refer to the suggested reading page for more on Zen and the influences I value.
+Please refer to the suggested reading page for more on the influences I value.